haberdashPI/vscode-master-key/notes.md

         - [X] hit error with repeat history where we had null but were expecting bool (3-value logic doesn't seem to exist?)
+        - [X] are there performance issues?
+            - possibly: though I'm mostly seeing this on remote connections where a flakey connection could be the best explanation
+            - however: it's possible there is some cumulative issue where the performance is somewhat slow for `master-key.do`, and this only has an impact on a a slower connection where the latency of ssh communcation *combined* with do execution leads to an unacceptable latecy for user interaction
+            - best approach here is to get a profile of the extension; I've created a task below for this
+        - [X] we occasionally get stuck in a weird state where escape doesn't work
+            - I think this is about the slowness of master-key.do command execution on a remote worker.
+Will need to do the work above first to know better
+        - [X] after visual documentation commit we fail to load proper modes (something about config loading is going wrong here I assume; checksum?)
+              - [X] see if the current integration tests for configuration pick up on this (NO)
+              - [ ] ideally get an integration test that picks up on this if it doesn't exist (NOPE; too hard, not worth creating)
+              - [X] fix the problem
+                - [X] determine conditions where config fails to load
+                    - only triggers in non-debug context, we'll need to add some console.log statements to see what is happening when the extension is running in production
+    - [ ] TODO: decorators aren't working
     - [ ] get any remaining, existing tests (except unimplemented features) working again
         - [ ] update unit tests for running commands
             - [ ] remove replay unit tests (they are become integration tests)